varunbw/knots/README.md

 # knots
 knots is a multithreaded HTTP server written in C++.
-It is designed to handle multiple requests concurrently using threads (coming soon), and can serve static files.
+It is designed to handle multiple requests concurrently using threads, and can serve static files.

 ## Requirements
 - C++20 or later